New feature spotlight for pharmacy workflows

 • Broader compliance-oriented alert scheduling

-HL7 and patient joins
+Medication and patient data

 Medication and patient context come from existing pharmacy and encounter data so document awareness is clinically meaningful.

-Identity key
+Identity mapping

-The correlation identity keeps refill chains and related document histories connected even when Rx numbers evolve over time.
+Correlation mapping keeps refill chains and related document histories connected even when Rx numbers evolve over time.

-Rx# to document matching
+Rx to document matching

 Patient timeline view

-Temporal gap detection
+Timing gap detection

-Teams can compare order timestamps to document receipt timing and build rules around meaningful delays instead of reacting to every event equally.
+Compare order timestamps to document receipt timing and build rules around meaningful delays instead of reacting to every event equally.

-Compliance-oriented alerting
+Proactive alerting

 Ready to put document intelligence into the workflow?